ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/keywords/index.md

 work.

 > **Note**
-> To turn a page keyword into a link, use the inline code (should start with "*" symbol)
+> To turn a page keyword into a link, use the inline code (should start with `*` symbol)
-> in which you specify the keyword (e.g. keyword "MyPage" can be used like "*MyPage")
+> in which you specify the keyword

 We have added a special prefix `*` to use page keywords to notify you of outdated links.
 So, to create keyword for the page, specify your preferred keyword in your page configuration in the `keyword` field.

 ```typescript fileName="ng-doc.page.ts"